Sonia Gandhi turns 73, wishes pour in

 Gandhi, however, is not celebrating her birthday in the wake of rape incidents in various parts of the country and concerns over women's security, sources said.
 "The longest serving Congress President, Sonia Gandhi's exemplary strength of character has inspired generations of Congress leaders.
 Her strength, dignity, compassion and grace has united us and made us strong.
 We wish her a very happy birthday," a tweet from the party's official Twitter handle said.

-Senior Congress leaders Kumari Selja, Manish Tewari, Rajasthan Deputy Chief Minister Sachin Pilot, Milind Deora, Mahila Congress chief Sushmita Dev, Youth Congress chief Srinivas B V, were among those who wished the party chief early in the morning.
+Senior Congress leaders Kumari Selja, Manish Tewari, Rajasthan Chief Minister Ashok Gehlot, Deputy Chief Minister Sachin Pilot, Milind Deora, Mahila Congress chief Sushmita Dev, Youth Congress chief Srinivas B V, were among those who wished the party chief early in the morning.
+Punjab Chief Minister Amarinder Singh, former Haryana chief minister Bhupinder Singh Hooda and Randeep Singh Surjewala also wished Gandhi on the occasion.

+"A spirit of sacrifice, service before self, innate faith in human goodness & a character made of steel is what sets Smt.
+Sonia Gandhi apart.
+Warm birthday wishes to Congress president," Surjewala tweeted.
+PTI ASK SUN AG AAR AAR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)